 You can view or edit the metadata and images entered for a specific language.
-Open the App Details page for the app, as described in To open the App Details page for an app.
+Open the App Details page for the app, as described in Creating an iTunes Connect Record for an App.
 On Versions, choose the language from the Localized language list at the top-right of the page.
 If the language doesn’t appear in the Localized language list, there’s no metadata entered for the language.

 If you’ve added localized metadata for your app but no longer want to manage it, you can delete it from the app version at any time.
 Select the minus sign next to language from the Localized section.

 The primary language is the language that the store uses to display information for an app when the app doesn’t have localized metadata for a store territory.
 If you find that your potential users are better served by a different primary language, you can change the primary language for an app.